s-nelsen/StarWars5e.Core/StarWars5e.Parser/Sources/en/SNV_Content.md

 <br>

-> *“Hello!
-I'm Triple-Zero and I'm looking forward immensely to torturing you today.”*
+> *â€œHello!
+I'm Triple-Zero and I'm looking forward immensely to torturing you today.â€*
 >
-> — 0-0-0
+> â€” 0-0-0

 \columnbreak